Stock Market in India

 How to invest in the Stock Market in India?

-Stock market investment is both a risky and saving platform.
+Stock market investment is both a risky and a saving platform.
 Taking a risk with a good understanding can help you to gain more profits, for that you need to follow these steps to register for investing in the stock market.

 - The next step is to open a Demat account.
-The function of the Demat account is that it holds securities you have been purchased in your name.
+The function of the Demat account is that it holds securities you have purchased in your name.

 - The trading account and Demat account are both connected to your bank account.

-- These are the documents required for opening both Demat and trading accounts which is identity proof such as voter id or Aadhar card or driving license or passport and address proof copy of the applicant.
+- These are the documents required for opening both Demat and trading accounts which are identity proof such as voter id or Aadhar card or driving license or passport and address proof copy of the applicant.